Skip to main content

 Future-Proofing with HDRP

 The Unity scenes are developed using Unity's High Definition Render Pipeline (HDRP).
 This pipeline offers several high-fidelity rendering features such as ray-tracing, lighting volumetrics, and post-processing effects.
-However, rendering visuals for real-time virtual reality is still computationally expensive, and implementing even just a collection of these effects can cause severe frame-drops due to the rendering time required.
+However, rendering visuals for real-time virtual reality is still computationally expensive, and implementing even a subset of these effects can cause severe frame drops.

 Optimization